damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 ## SSGs built-in features

 In addition to their standard components, there are also a number of built-in features that make building and previewing static sites easier - and faster.
+For example:

 - Most of SSGs have a pre-installed server for previewing the sites locally
 - Some of them also contain in their installation package a LiveReload plugin, so we